-Navratri wa around the corner, how can we forget about Durga Maa and her holy temple, Vaishno Devi.
-Vaishno Devi, also known as Mata Rani, Trikuta and Vaishnavi, is devoted to the Hindu Goddess Mata Adi Shakti, also known as Goddess Mahalakshmi, located in Katra at the Trikuta Mountains inside the Indian union territory of Jammu and Kashmir at the altitude of 1560 m above sea level.
+Navratri was around the corner, how can we forget about Durga Maa and her holy temple, Vaishno Devi.
+Vaishno Devi, also has its name as Mata Rani, Trikuta and Vaishnavi.
+It devotes itself to the Hindu Goddess Mata Adi Shakti, also popular as Goddess Mahalakshmi.
+Located in Katra at the Trikuta Mountains inside the Indian union territory of Jammu and Kashmir.
+It is at an altitude of 1560 m above sea level.

-According to Hindu Mythology, in the Treta Yuga, when the earth was overburdened by the wicked and tyrannical rule of the demons, the Goddess Vaishnavi was created when Uma aka MahaKali, Rema aka MahaLakshmi and Vaani aka MahaSaraswati decided to combine their energies to rid the earth of impending doom.
-After destroying the demons that were burdening Mother Earth, Goddess Vaishnavi was requested to reside on Earth, so that she may forever keep all evil at bay.
+According to Hindu Mythology, in the Treta Yuga, when the earth was overburdened by the wicked and tyrannical rule of the demons, the Goddess Vaishnavi was created when Uma aka Mahakali, Rema aka MahaLakshmi and Vaani aka MahaSaraswati decided to combine their energies to rid the earth of impending doom.
+After destroying the demons that were burdening Mother Earth, on a request Goddess Vaishnavi reside on Earth.
+So that she may forever keep all evil at bay.
 She decided to incarnate as a human, also named Vaishnavi.

 Rama left, and Vaishnavi continued to spend years in meditation, moving from place to place, solving the troubles of all who asked, with her Siddhis.
 This threatened the popularity of a local Tantrik who sends his disciple Bhairon Nath to find out more about her.
 But Bhairon Nath was stupefied by her beauty and lustfully stalked her wherever she went.
 To escape his unwanted attention, Vaishnavi entered a cave and continued her meditation there, for nine months, as a child rests in its mother’s womb.
 When Bhairon Nath located her hiding spot and tried to chase her down again, planning to force himself upon her, Vaishnavi transformed into the Goddess Kali and separated his head.

 Bhairon Nath realized his mistake and begged her for forgiveness.
 His head had fallen far from his body, but the merciful Mother Kali promised him that he would forever be enshrined there and that he would be her guardian from then on.
 Kali abandoned her rage and returned to the form of Vaishnavi, and reentered her cave, where she assumed the form of three rocks and resides there to date.
 Each rock is representative of MahaSaraswati, MahaLakshmi and MahaKali.
-This shrine is lovingly called ‘Vaishno Devi’, where lakhs of devotees throng every year.
+This shrine lovingly has its name as ‘Vaishno Devi’, where lakhs of devotees throng every year.

 The entire walk is decently covered with lots of stores selling food items, snacks, and numerous sacred goods.
 The pilgrims show their dedication and enthusiasm by shouting slogans and singing songs in praise of Maa Vaishnavi all along the road.
-Natural glories at its top can be experienced during the visit.
+During the visit, one can experience the Natural glories from its top.

 The Vaishno Devi Bhawan is open for devotees 365 days and the governing body of the Bhawan has made it probable to do the trek 24*7.
 The complete trekking pathway is lit up for devotees.
 The dazzling ignited path is visible from the Katra bus stand.
 Along the trekking path, there are many stalls offering food, comfortable sitting benches, refreshments, drinking water, tea, medical aid, toilets, etc. There are also police check posts at regular intervals.
-At the beginning of the trek, at Banganga check post, luggage scan and security check are conducted.
-The trek can be completed by horses, These horses can cover half of the trek.
+At the beginning of the trek, at Banganga check post, they conduct a check of luggage scan and security.
+One can complete the trek through horses, These horses can cover half of the trek.

-By Air: Jammu Airport is well connected to major Indian airports and is just 50 kilometers from Katra.
+By Air: Jammu Airport is well connected to major Indian airports and is just 50 kilometres from Katra.
 Regular taxis and cabs from Jammu to Katra are easily available.

 By Train: Udhampur Railway Station is the nearest railway station, from where taxis to Katra are easily available.